NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/STIM_ICM_Project/README.md

 - Csaba Pinter, about the development of a Slicer solution dedicated to Stereotaxy (build and custom options)
 - Steve Pieper, about dissemination of our stereotaxy modules, as an extension or a Slicer solution, about QMenta Discussions about our projects:
-- Lauren O'Donnell, about DMRI and how to use her atlas to map fiber tracts inside the basal ganglia in parkinsonian patients, and use this for anatomo-functional studies
+- Lauren O'Donnell, about Slicer DMRI and how to use her atlas to map fiber tracts inside the basal ganglia in parkinsonian patients, and use this for anatomo-functional studies

 # Illustrations